lunaprise/Lunaprise/README.md

 ![image](https://github.com/user-attachments/assets/59fb2ce1-a403-4e09-8785-916709dbe3d7)

-OTHER IMPORTANT LINKS TO THE LUNAPRISE MISSION HISTORY Lunaprise is a private payload organized by Galactic Legacy Labs and curated by Space Blue, and bolted to the exterior of the Odessyus lander.
-Neither SpaceX, NASA, nor the manufacturer of the Odesyus lander has any involvement in the content of the Lunaprise archive, including its artwork, artifacts, and metadata.
+OTHER IMPORTANT LINKS TO THE LUNAPRISE MISSION HISTORY Lunaprise is a private payload organized by Galactic Legacy Labs and curated by Space Blue, and bolted to the exterior of the Odysseus lander.
+Neither SpaceX, NASA, nor the manufacturer of the Odysseus lander has any involvement in the content of the Lunaprise archive, including its artwork, artifacts, and metadata.

 https://www.spacex.com/launches/mission/?missionId=im1